Kailasanathar Temple - Tamilnadu

 History of Kailasanathar Temple :

-The architect of this temple remains unknown in the history, but the temple was commissioned by the Pallava King Rajasimha.
-Historians acclaim that the Kanchi Kailasanathar temple has been the trend setter the temple architecture of South India for its unique architecture, huge facades, grand towers and unusual style of sculptures and figurines.
+The temple has existed since 705 AD.
+Being one of the oldest temples in South India, Kanchi Kailasanathar Temple is being preserved by the Archaeological Survey of India.
+The architect of this temple remains unknown in history, but the temple was commissioned by the Pallava King Rajasimha.
+Historians acclaim that the Kanchi Kailasanathar temple has been the trendsetter of the temple architecture of South India for its unique architecture, huge facades, grand towers, and unusual style of sculptures and figurines.

 Dress code Kailasanathar Temple :